Great Course Tight Greens Challenging and Dog Friendly

 -Ocasional dog walkers

-Other Thoughts: Enjoyable course to play… I played here on a sunday morning, 6am, the front gate was still closed, had to go in through the exit and walk my way to the first tee… its a beautiful park with a lot of dog walkers so be careful when throwing… some holes have up to 3 cranbury baskets which i think its too much, one red and one blue is enough in my opinion, but i understand this gives variety to the locals… not far from route 7 which gives access to i-95… i recommended course very much
+Other Thoughts: Enjoyable course to play… I played here once on a sunday morning, 6am, the front gate was still closed, had to go in through the exit and walk my way to the first tee… its a beautiful park with a lot of dog walkers so be careful when throwing… some holes have up to 3 cranbury baskets which i think its too much, one red and one blue is enough in my opinion, but i understand this gives variety to the locals… not far from route 7 which gives access to i-95… worth the 12 minute drive from 95 if ur traveling on it, i recommend this course very much

 3 Helpful / 0 Not